jamesheald/COIN/README.md

 The COIN (COntextual INference) model [[1](#reference)] is a principled Bayesian model of sensorimotor learning in force-field and visuomotor adaptation paradigms.
 It is based on the key insight that memory creation, updating, and expression are all controlled by a single computation&mdash;contextual inference.

-motor learning in which separate memories are acquired for different contexts.
-It is a model of sensorimotor learning in force-field and visuomotor adaptation paradigms.

 The COIN model was developed for MATLAB and has been tested on Matlab R2020a.

 ### Reference